Riverdale, Illinois: Government

 Riverdale is divided between two congressional districts.
 Most of the city is in Illinois's 2nd congressional district; the area west of Ashland Avenue and the area southwest of 141st and Halsted Streets are in the 1st district.
 The local government of Riverdale consists of six elected trustees, one elected village clerk, and one elected mayor.
 On April 9, 2013, incumbent mayor Deyon Dean was defeated by trustee Lawrence Jackson, who was sworn in as mayor of Riverdale on May 2, 2013.

+Transportation

+Riverdale is home to two stations on the Metra Electric District's main line; Ivanhoe station at 144th Street and Riverdale station at 137th Street.

+Pace provides bus service on multiple routes in the village connecting Riverdale to destinations across the Southland.